LA-42 Kashmir Valley-III

-LA-42 Kashmir Valley-III is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Muhammad Asim Sharif of the Pakistan Tehreek-e-Insaf (PTI).
+LA-42 Kashmir Valley-III is a constituency of the Azad Kashmir Legislative Assembly which is currently represented by Syed Shaukat Ali Shah of Pakistan Muslim League (N) (PML(N)).
 It covers the area of Punjab (excluding Lahore Division, Attock District, and Rawalpindi District).
 Only refugees from the Kashmir Valley settled in Pakistan are eligible to vote in this constituency.

 Election 2016

 General elections were held in this constituency on 21 July 2016.